$80 Off Any Repair

 Uneven Flame

 Your burners could be dirty and need to be immediately cleaned.
 Uneven flames could be the reason you aren’t receiving enough heat in your home.
 The burners are in a difficult-to-reach place.
 It is a good idea to properly vacuum the burners and your entire base.
-A vacuum cleaner is powerful enough to suck in all that dust you see on or near the furnace.
+A vacuum cleaner is powerful enough to suck in all that dust you see on or near the dirty furnace.

-Strange Noises From the Furnace
+Strange Noises from the Heating System

-When your furnace starts, is it a quiet operation or does it sound like a commercial jet is taking off?
+When your unit starts, is it a quiet operation or does it sound like a commercial jet is taking off?
 Modern furnaces should be quiet enough not to be noticed and if you hear strange noises such as rumbling, squeaking, or rattling, it is time to call in HVAC pros.
 The noise may be coming from a loose belt or motor and the sooner it is inspected, the better.

 Mild to Severe Illness

-JD's Plumbing Denver, CO
+JD's Plumbing AC and Furnace Repair Denver, CO

 Furnace Inspection and Maintenance Costs